AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ### Certificates {#certificates}

-This tab displays a list of [available certificates](#available-certificates) used in the authentication flow, providing key details about each certificate.
+This tab displays a list of [available certificates](#available-certificates) used in the authentication flow, providing details about each certificate.
 The details include:

-* The status (whether enabled for *user metadata encryption* usage or not)
+* The status (whether enabled for **user metadata encryption** usage or not)
 * Serial number
 * Name of the issuer organization
 * Name of the subject organization